microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

 ```

 ### -Trending
-Calculated relationship identifying trending documents.
+Calculated relationship identifying documents trending around a user.
-Trending documents can be stored in OneDrive or in SharePoint sites.
+Trending documents are calculated based on activity of the user's closest network of people and include files stored in OneDrive for Business and SharePoint.
+Trending insights help the user to discover potentially useful content that the user has access to, but has never viewed before.
 To construct, see NOTES section for TRENDING properties and create a hash table.

 ```yaml